- Current Applications In Review

 The following are applications which have been submitted and will be reviewed by the Planning Commission or Zoning Board of Appeals:

-We are proud to provide you with our department's most recent report and the latest annual report.
+We are proud to provide you with our department's most recent report.

 Planning & Zoning Department handles all Zoning and Soil Erosion/Stormwater complaints.
 Zoning enforcement excludes City of Cheboygan, Burt Twp, and the Villages of Mackinaw City and Wolverine.